fluttercommunity/flutter_downloader/README.md

 FlutterDownloader.resume(taskId: taskId);
 ```

-- Note: `resume()` will return a new `taskId` corresponding to a new background
+`resume()` will return a new `taskId` corresponding to a new background task
-  task that is created to continue the download process.
-You should replace the
+that is created to continue the download process.
+You should replace the old
-  original `taskId` (that is marked as `paused` status) by this new `taskId` to
+`taskId` (that has `paused` status) by the new `taskId` to continue tracking the
-  continue tracking the download progress.
+download progress.

 ### Retry a failed task